 This involves caring for a young person on a temporary basis for a few days, weeks, months or even a few years while arrangements are made for their future.
-A child may require short-term care as a result of a parent becoming ill or because of emergency care proceedings.
-Short-term fostering can involve higher levels of contact with the child's birth family than other forms of fostering.
+A child may require interim care as a result of a parent becoming ill or because of emergency care proceedings.
+Interim fostering can involve higher levels of contact with the child's birth family than other forms of fostering.